 *Only available in select locations |

-DIRECTV STREAM is an expensive option but a good choice for avid college football fans.
+The DIRECTV Streaming App is an expensive option, but a good choice for avid college football fans.
 You’ll want the Choice package if you’re a fan of a team playing in the ACC, SEC or Big Ten.
 For a slightly higher price, the Ultimate package includes almost all of the channels you’ll need for college football like ESPN, CBS Sports Network, Fox, ABC and Fox Sports 1.

-The benefit of choosing DIRECTV STREAM over satellite is you can cancel without penalty.
-You also won’t have to pay an additional ARS fee.
-You also receive unlimited cloud DVR and home device streams.
+The benefit of choosing DIRECTV STREAM over satellite is that you can cancel without penalty, you won’t have to pay an additional ARS fee, and you receive unlimited cloud DVR and home device streams.

 ESPN Plus is a must-have for college football fans, as it carries a plethora of exclusive college football games each week.
 ESPN Plus is also available as a standalone service, but getting it as part of Hulu + Live TV with the Disney Bundle unlocks the most value.